What is the General Data Protection Regulation (GDPR)?

 What is the University of California (UC) doing to comply with GDPR?

-UC’s compliance, privacy and informational technology programs are working together to develop an effective GDPR compliance program.
-This program is specifically designed to enhance the existing robust privacy infrastructure at UC to ensure compliance with this new regulation.
+UC’s compliance, privacy and informational technology organizations ha to developed a GDPR compliance program that is specifically designed to enhance the existing robust privacy infrastructure at UC to ensure compliance with GDPR.

 Program activities include:

 - Developing tools and templates to assist UC programs with GDPR compliance